3 Steps to Starting Strong in Your New Job While Working From Home

 To get the most out of our days, my wife and I do a quick check-in every morning to see what meetings we have and lock in the times so that we can back each other up if needed.
 We also set up contingency plans for when our toddler is home from day-care, if the dog starts barking randomly at nothing, and even for cases where the postie turns up and absolutely has to have our signature in return for our package.

-While these little interruptions may be all part of the new normal amongst your colleagues, they’re less than ideal when you’re doing a Client Presentation that everything is riding on.
+While these little interruptions may be all part of the new normal among your colleagues, they’re less than ideal when you’re doing a Client Presentation that everything is riding on.
 Having a plan can save your bacon.
 Mute the doorbell, put the dog out the back, feed the child, and put your partner in charge so you can be sure to kill it in your meeting!
+This is particularly important when starting a new job.

 Additionally, don’t forget to test your computer set up a few days prior to starting.
 You will be meeting your new team as a tile on a computer screen, so it’s worth considering the background of the shot, the angle of the camera, the lighting and also if there is enough room for your keyboard, notes, coffee, and all other essentials for your productivity.